VuongMinhKhanh/TFT-Set-8-Builder-Application/README.md

 => Your deck: [Ashe, Aphelios, Ashe{Ace Emblem}]

-- Whenever wanting to change a command or terminate the gamae, just enter "0"
+- Whenever wanting to change a command or terminate a command, just enter "0"

 Ex: